polyend/TrackerBetaTesting/README.md

 beta versions of the [Polyend Tracker](https://polyend.com/tracker/) firmware.

+## Before you'll start

+* **A word about bugs.** Where possible, Polyend will fix any firmware-related issues considered bugs.

+* **A word about feature requests.** We are always keen on hearing user feedback about possible functionality improvements, however, we are not obligated to implement such feature requests.
+Please respect that while we appreciate our customers’ opinions and wishes, we cannot guarantee or promise to implement them.

+  Polyend Tracker was made with some initial assumptions in mind.
+Its hardware resources are limited, thus not every “simple” (from your perspective as a user) feature request is really simple, or sometimes it is not even possible to implement.
+Thank you for your understanding.

 ## The rules are simple

 * **Check for duplicates** before submitting your report or idea.